hanxingjian/GroundLink/README.md

 # GroundLink

-This repository has official implementation of GroundLink: A Dataset Unifying Human Body Movement and Ground Reaction Dynamics, SIGGRAPH Asia 2023
+This repository has official implementation of GroundLink: A Dataset Unifying Human Body Movement and Ground Reaction Dynamics, SIGGRAPH Asia 2023.

+This page is still under construction.
+Will update soon!

 ## Description
 We introduce _GroundLinkNet_, a benchmark model trained with _GroundLink_.